The Mysterious Legends of OG Kush and What ‘OG’ Stands For Remains Unanswered to This Day

 “From that point on the name Ocean Grown Kush caught on and was shortened to OG Kush over time.”

 The urban myth is that the original grower of the new strain was handed a bowl when his friend mentioned that the Kush he was about to smoke was “so good because it was mountain grown.”
 Upon further inspection, the grower detected the recognizable scent of his own crop and corrected the man by saying, “This Kush isn’t mountain grown, its Ocean Grown Kush, Bro!”
 From that point on the name Ocean Grown Kush caught on and was shortened to OG Kush over time.

-Then, when the original grower fled the country in ’96, he left cuts of his OG with some friends in Downey, California.
-These phenotypes were eventually spread to San Fernando Valley and Orange County, and later became known as SFV OG, and Larry OG.
-The SFV is similar to the original phenotype but is known to possess more sativa attributes, and the Larry is thought to be a phenotype of the SFV and the original OG Kush.
-The same group of growers is rumored to of come up with the original version of West Coast Dog and the original Bubba Kush.
+Then, when the original grower fled the country in 1996, he left cuts of his OG with some friends in Downey, California.
+These phenotypes were eventually spread to San Fernando Valley and Orange County, and later became known as SFV OG and Larry OG.
+SFV is similar to the original phenotype, but is known to possess more sativa attributes.
+Larry is thought to be a phenotype of SFV and the original OG Kush.
+The same group of growers is rumored to be the forefathers of the original version of West Coast Dog and the original Bubba Kush.

 We also came across a number of other theories about the origins of OG Kush and the meaning of ‘OG’ in our research on the subject.